skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 -p, --page `PAGE`
   Specify the page (0-7) of a 128K snapshot to map to 49152-65535.

--r, --no-erefs
-  Every routine entry point is decorated with a comment that lists the other routines that use it (unless an alternative comment is defined in a control file).
-This option suppresses those comments.

--R, --erefs
-  Decorate every routine entry point with a comment that lists the other routines that use it; the comment will precede any additional comment defined in a control file.

 --show-config
   Show configuration parameter values.

 -s, --start `ADDR`
   Start disassembling at this address; the default start address is 16384.
   `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

--t, --text
-  Show ASCII text in the comment fields of the disassembly.

 -T, --sft `FILE`
   Specify the skool file template to use (which may be '-' for standard input).